Jcoob33/CS-312-AWS-Minecraft-server-setup/README.md

   ```
   command to check for any errors and then go back over the tutorial to see if any steps were completed incorrectly.

+## Acknowledgments

+This tutorial was based on the article "Setting up a Minecraft Java server on Amazon EC2"(https://aws.amazon.com/ko/blogs/gametech/setting-up-a-minecraft-java-server-on-amazon-ec2/) by Mitul Ganger and Caleb Grode